TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 However, to allow debugging tests and system under tests, it is possible to activate xdebug and send debug output to a local IDE.
 We'll use PhpStorm for this example.

 Let's verify our PhpStorm debug settings first.
-Go to File > Settings > Languages & Frameworks > PHP
+Go to :guilabel:`File > Settings > Languages & Frameworks > PHP
-> Debug.
-Make sure "Can accept external connections" is enabled, remember the port if it is not the default port(9000) and also raise "Max. simultaneous connections" to two or three.
+> Debug`.
+Make sure "Can accept external connections" is enabled, remember the port if it is not the default port (9000) and also raise "Max. simultaneous connections" to two or three.
 Note remote debugging may impose a security risk since everyone on the network can send debug streams to your host.

 ..  figure:: PhpstormXdebugSettings.png